gabrielaalevi/Friedmann-Equations/README.md

 where $\lambda$ is its wavelength.
 Therefore, as the wavelength increases by a factor $a$, the energy decreases by the same factor $a$.
 So, radiation energy density decreases by the variation of the total volume of the Universe, but also by the redshift it suffers in this process.

-Today, the measured energy densities, for radiation, baryonic matter, Dark Matter, and Dark Energy are, respectively \cite{planckmeasurements}:
+Today, the measured energy densities, for radiation, baryonic matter, Dark Matter, and Dark Energy are, respectively:

 $$\rho_R & \approx & 4.64 \times 10^{-34} \mbox{GeV}^4$$
 $$\rho_{BM} & \approx & 4.20 \times 10^{-31} \mbox{GeV}^4$$